zfchenUnique/WSSTG/README.md

 ```Shell
 $'WSSTG_ROOT/data'
 ```
-Because the changes of batch sizes and the random seed, the performance may be slightly different from our submission.
+Notice: Because the changes of batch sizes and the random seed, the performance may be slightly different from our submission.
 We provide a checkpoint here which achieves similar performance (VS) to the model we report in the paper.

 ### Testing
 Download the checkpoint here and run